Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/requests/request-types.md

 * Existing Problem records > Using the Raise Change from the Raise New Linked Request option under the Link Action Bar or Using the Raise Change drop down option next to the Raise New icon

 ## Releases
-Release Management allows for the planning and release several related changes under a single release record.
+Release Management allows for the planning and releasing of several related changes under a single release record.